corsonknowles/SoloAsana/docs/api-endpoints.md

 # API Endpoints

-        api-endpoints.md
-        Rails API endpoints.
-        Only JSON endpoints, except for Root.
+        Rails API endpoints: All JSON endpoints, except for the Root.
-        Params for each endpoint, and what information will be returned.

         HTML ENDPOINT